 Peter Sondergaard from Gartner writes about his time recently at the 2018 World Economic Forum:

 “What I found most compelling were discussions focused on whether or not AI, in its broadest definition, will replace or augment work.
 The headlines might lead you to believe that only disastrous scenarios are possible — that the more organizations adopt AI, the more jobs will become irrelevant.
 But AI isn’t binary.
 Some jobs will be lost.
 However there is not a one-to-one correlation between the use of AI and en masse job elimination or replacement.”

 “In fact, the contrary is true.
 AI augments human capabilities.
 It increases our accuracy, speeds our decision making and increases our productivity.
 And, as was true of the Industrial Revolution, technological advances as a result of AI will spur job creation.
 In 2020, AI will create 2.3 million jobs, while eliminating 1.8 million — a net growth of half a million new positions.
 Organizations will realize an added benefit as in 2021 AI augmentation will generate $2.9 trillion of business value and save 6.2 billion hours of worker productivity.”

 Overall, technology is clearly here to stay.
-Employers can incorporate technology with their workforce by seeing a “zero sum game” and employees fighting change or they can look to embrace technology and create a win-win situation for all affected parties.
+Employers can incorporate process automation technology with their workforce by seeing a “zero sum game” and employees fighting change or they can look to embrace technology and create a win-win situation for all affected parties.

 After all, as Charles Darwin once wrote: